cj-mills/christianjmills/_posts/2020-11-13-Barracuda-PoseNet-Tutorial-5.md

 ## Map Key Point Locations

-Now we can update the positions of the key point objects using the location data obtained from the `PosNet` model.
+Now we can update the positions of the key point objects using the location data obtained from the `PoseNet` model.
+Ordinarily, we would implement this in a separate `C#` script.
+This script would access the `keypointLocations[][]` array in the `PoseNet` script.
+However, we'll do it in the `PoseNet` script to keep things simple.

 ### Create `keypoints` Variable